zxcheese-dev/FileScript/README.md

 ***FileScript interpreter***

-*Simple FileScript programming language for more comfortable work with files*
+*Simple FileScript programming language for more comfortable work with files and system*

 *After last update FileScript has real exception for errors is script*